Gabouin/RESOLUTION-IC/README.md

 ## My changes

-I changed the instructable connections by having just 14 LEDs to represent the **14 stages the CD4020 has**.
+I changed the instructable connections by having just 12 LEDs to represent the **12 stages the CD4020 has**.
 I also added a switch between R and +12V to have the possibility to **reset the circuit anytime** !
 In the screenshot, the circuit has a 56nF capacitor (really small) to accelerate the process as Falstad is not using real time simulation.

 For the real circuit, I'll be using 4.7uF for the whole thing to last aprox **10 minutes**.
+And to easily calibrate everything, I'll also be using +9V instead of +12V
 <br>

 ## Schematic and PCB

 ### Schematic on KiCad